 There are many definitions of a Construction Project Manager or Construction Manager.
 Sometimes, it is someone at a construction company who manages the superintendents and subcontractors.
 Other times, it is an employee of the client or “Owner” who oversees construction projects at their company, perhaps a real estate development company, office building landlord, or a large corporation that leases a lot of retail or office space.
-And other times, it is a consultant or employee of a consulting company like CBRE or JLL referred to as an “Owner’s Representative” who oversees the construction projects for the Owner.
+Sometimes it is the manager in charge of the multi purpose church building plans elaboration.
+And other times, it is a consultant or employee of a consulting company like Maple-Land-Works, CBRE or JLL referred to as an “Owner’s Representative” who oversees the construction projects for the Owner.
+It is necessary to have a maintenance team Maryland Roofing Contractor offer a wide variety of other home improvement services including gutters, siding, painting, carpentry, window and door replacement and general remodeling.
 This is a fairly new role, a role that used to be filled by architects probably not more than 30 years ago.
 Today, many architects, like me, have traded in their architect hats to be on the owner’s side of the table.
 Similarly, many ex-contractors with a proficiency in contracts and management have done the same.
 In addition, there those that obtained degrees in construction management and went directly into the field from college.

 Develop and implement a standard project management process that enables efficiency in pricing, schedules, and quality.
 This customized process is unique to a specific client’s internal structure and processes.

 Interview and pre-qualify architects, general contractors, and other vendors and consultants such as cabling, signage, and security contractors not included in the general contractor’s contract, as well as telecommunications and I.T. consultants.

 Develop a master agreement template for the various contractors and consultants to bid on.